A Girl Like Me (Emma Bunton album): Critical reception

 A Girl Like Me garnered a lukewarm reception from music critics, who praised its catchy songs, but were critical of its generic nature.
-Deborah J Elliot of Musical Discoveries was positive about the album, calling it a " very nice listen" that showed Bunton "growing out of her pig tails from the days of the Spice Girls, into a grown woman", and singled out the singles as well as the tracks "Better Be Careful", "High on Love", "A World Without You", "Been There, Done That" and "Spell It Out" for praise.
-Ian Wade of Dotmusic was also positive towards the album: he praised tracks such as the lead single, "Better Be Careful" and "A World Without You", but was critical of the more R&B cuts such "Been There, Done That".
-In the end, he concluded: "Overall, A Girl Like Me, is a thoroughly likeable affair, much like Emma herself, and should put an end to her enforced toddlerism Baby years once and for all".
+Deborah J. Elliot of Musical Discoveries was positive about the album, calling it a "very nice listen" that showed Bunton "growing out of her pig tails from the days of the Spice Girls, into a grown woman."
+Ros Dodd, writing for the Birmingham Post, characterised A Girl Like Me as a tuneful and enjoyable pop debut, praising its strong melodies and upbeat energy.
+She highlighted "What Took You So Long?" and album tracks such as "A World Without You" and "Spell It Out" as standout moments, noting that while the lyrics were lightweight and Bunton's voice not especially distinctive, the album was consistently catchy.
+Dodd was more critical of the cover "Sunshine on a Rainy Day", which she felt added little to the record.
+Ian Wade of Dotmusic was also positive towards the album, praising tracks such as the lead single, "Better Be Careful", and "A World Without You", though he was critical of the more R&B-oriented material.
+He ultimately concluded that A Girl Like Me was a thoroughly likeable release that marked a move away from Bunton's "Baby Spice" image.

-Stewart Mason of AllMusic felt that Bunton's singing voice lacked depth but that it worked with the well-crafted and addictive pop songs, concluding that it "isn't an album for the ages, but it's better than 'not bad.'"
-Timothy Park of NME gave the album a 6/10 rating.
-He said that there were great tracks such as "Take My Breath Away" and "We're Not Gonna Sleep Tonight" that Bunton performs adequately, but concluded that "A Girl Like Me, like Emma, is very sweet but, like Emma also, it has no balls."
-Erik Missio of Chart Attack said he saw promise in the album but felt disappointed by its attempts to resemble the Spice Girls' sound.
-Stephen Robinson of Hot Press criticised the tracks for being overly sweet and borrowing from other genres but being unoriginal with them, calling it "another album to chuck aboard the pop blandwagon."
+Stewart Mason of AllMusic offered a more mixed assessment, feeling that Bunton's singing voice lacked depth but worked effectively with the album's polished and addictive pop songs.
+He concluded that it "isn't an album for the ages, but it's better than ‘not bad.'"
+Timothy Park of NME gave the album a rating of 6/10, praising tracks such as "Take My Breath Away" and "We're Not Gonna Sleep Tonight" but concluding that while the album was sweet, it lacked edge.
+Erik Missio of Chart Attack felt that the album showed promise but was ultimately disappointing due to its attempts to emulate the Spice Girls' sound.
+Stephen Robinson of Hot Press criticised the album for being overly sweet and unoriginal in its borrowing from other genres, dismissing it as "another album to chuck aboard the pop blandwagon."
+Caroline Sullivan of The Guardian was among the most critical, describing the album as "passably interesting" and arguing that Bunton's "girlishly mediocre voice" was poorly served by what she characterised as bland, formulaic songwriting.
 In a retrospective article about the album, Quentin Harrison of Albumism wrote: "Behind Bunton’s ever-sunny disposition is the mind of a mature songstress capable of operating comfortably within the confines of a superpower like the Spice Girls or breaking out by herself.
 Regarding the latter point, it all began with A Girl Like Me, an understated blueprint to the fetching adult pop approach that Bunton wielded to consolidate a staunch, cross-generational, record buying base over the course of her next three albums."